Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 In order to make our recommendations for the best sleeping pads, our small team of reviewers put them to the test in a whole range of different circumstances.
 In order to make sure that there is an offering in our guide for all points on the scale, we tested at a number of altitudes, temperatures, weights, backpacking pack sizes, joint and pain mobility and many more factors.

-Our reviews above and the linked full review gives you more information on each of the camping sleeping mats we have put through their paces, however there are various areas to consider when making your decision.
+Our reviews above and the linked full reviews give you more information on each of the sleeping mats we have put through their paces, however there are various areas to consider when making your decision.
 If you’re not sure of what’s important when it comes to making a decision for the best camping mat for your needs, then read on.
 Our how to choose the right sleeping pad for camping goes into even further detail on this.

 sleeping pad buyers guide